About me

 Acrylic pour is a fun way to create with fluid paint.
 Pours are usually made by combining acrylic paint with a fluid medium to help it flow over the surface.
 Many techniques are used depending on the possible outcome desired.

-I started painting in 1982.
-First in oils
+I started painting in 1982, first in oils

-and transitioned to pastels.
+and then transitioned to soft pastels.
 I have studied

 under master pastelist Marilyn Simpson

-in Pensacola Florida.
+in Pensacola, Florida.
 I have painted and exhibited

 I look forward to continuing to create new works of art.